cowboy2718/Hertzsprung-Russell/README.md

 ![Theoretical H-R Diagram](Theoretical.png)

-### Observation H-R Diagram
+### Observational H-R Diagram

 The following diagram is an example of an observational H-R diagram based on the Yale Trigonometric Parallax Dataset (n=6220 data points).
+The graph produced by the R package is not interactive.

 ![Observation H-R Diagram](Observational.png)